 A easy to make healthy Ratatouille and tuna steak recipe.
 The ratatouille also goes well with chicken and other meat dishes too.
 And can be frozen.

-Ratatouille is such a great nutritious vegetable side dish.
+Ratatouille is such a great nutritious and filling vegetable side dish.

 I like to make a big batches of it.
 Then I can store it in my freezer for days when I know I am going to be busy at work.